madhavkosi/designPatterningolang/dsa/binarysearchtree.md

 3. Both the left and right subtrees must also be binary search trees.

 Given a binary tree, the task is to determine whether it is a BST or not.

-### Solution Approach

-To check if a binary tree is a BST, we can use a recursive approach:
-1. For each node, we need to ensure that all nodes in the left subtree have values less than the node's value and all nodes in the right subtree have values greater than the node's value.
-2. We can maintain a range `[min, max]` for each node, where:
-   - Initially, `min` is negative infinity, and `max` is positive infinity.
-   - For the left child of a node, the new `max` becomes the node's value.
-   - For the right child of a node, the new `min` becomes the node's value.

-This approach ensures that every node adheres to the BST properties throughout the tree.

 ### Implementation in Go